montrehack/challenges/2019-05-15/README.md

 # Breaking AES

-This repo contains cryptographic challenges that aims to teach various practical attacks on symmetric cryptography.
-All challenges uses AES, but the same attacks can be used with pretty much any block or stream cipher.
+This repo contains cryptographic challenges that aim to teach various practical attacks on symmetric cryptography.
+All challenges use AES, but the same attacks can be used with pretty much any block or stream cipher.

 ## How to run

 ### Docker

 The easiest way to run the challenges is to install docker and docker-compose.
-Then, all you need to do is run:
+Then, simply run:

 ```bash
 docker-compose up
 ```

 All the challenges will be available on http://127.0.0.1:5000 up to http://127.0.0.1-5002.

 ### Python